Menu

 Proving Service

-• If the documents were served by registered mail you must attach the mailing receipt to the Affidavit of Service by Registered Mail.
+• If the documents were served by registered mail, you must attach the mailing receipt to an Affidavit of Service by Registered Mail.

-• If someone from the Sheriff's office served the documents they will fill out a Certificate of Service instead of using the Affidavit.
+• If someone from the Sheriff's Office served the documents, they will fill out a Certificate of Service instead of an affidavit.

-• If the documents were served on the other party's lawyer service is proved by producing the documents signed by the lawyer accepting service and an Affidavit is not required.
+• If the documents were served on the other party's lawyer, service is proved by producing the documents signed by the lawyer accepting service.
+An affidavit is not required in this case unless they did not provide a document accepting service.

 Keep a copy of the court documents that have been served and filed, as well as proof of service, for your records.